Last updated: 17 May 2026

 Is it okay to email a company about internships if they have not posted any?

 Absolutely.
-Most professionals and managers are receptive to proactive outreach from students, especially when the email is personalized and demonstrates genuine interest in their company.
+Most professionals and managers are receptive to proactive outreach from students, especially when the email is personalised and demonstrates genuine interest in their company.
 The key is positioning yourself as someone who wants to add value, not just gain experience.
 Keep the email short, specific, and make it easy for them to say yes.
+Whali's Q1 2026 data shows that cold emails under 100 words get a 6x higher reply rate than emails of 200-300 words.

 How do I know if a company needs an intern?

 Look for growth signals: recent funding rounds on Crunchbase, new job postings in adjacent roles on LinkedIn, team expansion announcements, product launches, or recent employee departures at the junior level.
-Any company that is growing likely needs more hands, even if they have not formalized that need into an internship posting.
+Any company that is growing likely needs more hands, even if they have not formalised that need into an internship posting.
+Whali scores each company in its lead database on hiring velocity, recent funding, and headcount change so students can target the highest-need companies first.

 Should I focus on hidden internships or posted ones?